uhuohuy/GazPNE2/README.md

 1: [{'LOC': 'Corpus Christi Street', 'offset': (38, 58)}, {'LOC': 'Hwy 35', 'offset': (64, 69)},
 {'LOC': 'Rockport', 'offset': (0, 7)}, {'LOC': 'TX', 'offset': (9, 10)}]}'''
 ```

-Test your own data: Set <*input*> to 0 and set <*input_file*> to the path of your data.
-It is a .txt file with each line corresponding to a tweet message.
+To extract locations from txt file, execute the following command.
+In the txt file, each line corresponds to a tweet message.

 > python -u main.py --input=0 --input_file=data/test.txt

-Test our manually annotated data (3000 tweets): Set <*input*> to 2.
+To test our manually annotated datasets (3000 tweets), execute the following command.

+> python -u main.py --input=2

-Test public datasets: Set <*input*> to 4, then you will get the result of partial datasets since some are not publicly available and should be requested from the authors of the data.
+To test public datasets (19), execute the following command.
+You will get the result of partial datasets since some are not publicly available.

+> python -u main.py --input=4
+>
 datasets [a,b,c]  can be obtained from https://rebrand.ly/LocationsDataset.
 datasets [e,f] can be obtained from https://revealproject.eu/geoparse-benchmark-open-dataset/.
 datasets [g,h] can be obtained by contacting the [author](https://www.researchgate.net/publication/342550989_Knowledge-based_rules_for_the_extraction_of_complex_fine-grained_locative_references_from_tweets) of the data.